 An evaluation was carried out in 2020/21 utilising uplift funding from BEIS.
 Proportionate evaluations are carried out annually in line with funding conditions.
-A detailed evaluation will be carried out on the ERDF projects.

 S2.7 Communications and engagement

 The Growth Hub's identity is a subset of the LEP's, and as such draws on the LEP's communication channels and its own communication channels - including website, social media, newsletter and events.
 Partner organisations are encouraged to promote the Growth Hub and signpost clients to it.